gsfran/qmfg-tools/README.md

 * Automated real-time monitoring and predictive maintenance service
 * Implement automated testing and further adoption of TDD principles
 * Additional sensor types for each production line w/ comparative analysis

-## Why?

-To learn, first and foremost.
-The requirements for supporting this in any official capacity are well outside my experience as a software developer and my role as an engineer, and many trusted and validated market solutions exist to address the very needs I've attempted to with this project.

-I enjoy programming and saw an opportunity to apply it to a real-world need.
-Though that need is no longer there, I continue to develop this project because it's something I enjoy doing for the sake of learning.
-It naturally led me on a path to acquire many new skills -- all of which were necessary to achieve the outcome I'd first set out on, which has been a huge motivating factor.

-If you're reading this README it's likely you're a potential employer, in which case you're a very close 2nd reason.

 ## Conception